-Event Category

-This is the event log category as specified in the NT event log.
+Event Category This is the event log category as specified in the NT event log.
 If enabled, the event must have the configured event category or the rule will not match.
 This filter condition should only be used with event log information units.
 If used with others, a mapped value is to be used which might not properly reflect the actual value.
+This filter is of type number.

 Event Categoryname

 This value contains the Category value as string if it can be resolved.
 Otherwise it contains the category number.

+This filter is of type string.